houspi/otrs-zabbix-stat/README.md

 # otrs-zabbix-stat
-Otrs statistics for Zabbix.
+Integration of Zabbix and Otrs to display statistics in Zabbix.
-By tickets state.
-By queue state.
+- by active users
+- by tickets state
+- by queue state